Draft:Eleventh Fear

 The musical output of Ludovic Dhenry has been documented by the specialized dark alternative press.

-- Critical analysis: Side-Line Magazine described Dhenry's work as an "introspective and dark sonic journey," praising the emotional depth of the album Abend.[1]
+- Critical analysis: Side-Line Magazine described the album Abend as an "introspective and dark sonic journey."[4]

-- Atmospheric style: The Belgian publication Dark Entries highlighted the project's evolution with Weiße Augen, noting a "darker, more oppressive atmosphere" and melodic sensitivity.[2]
+- Atmospheric style: Dark Entries highlighted the evolution of the project with Weiße Augen, noting a "darker, more oppressive atmosphere" and melodic sensitivity.[5]

 or multiple published secondary sources that: